benhoyt/benhoyt.github.com/writings/prig.md

 }
 ```

 In this context it's nice to have Prig's `F()` do the bounds checking for you: `s += F(NF())` is a lot simpler than that 7-line chunk of verbosity.
-Go is verbose, but Go with a few well-placed helper functions can be downright terse!
+Go is verbose, but Go with a few well-placed helper functions can be very succinct!

+## Fun with testing

+Prig's tests (in [prig_test.go](https://github.com/benhoyt/prig/blob/master/prig_test.go)) are a bit unconventional in that they just run the `prig` binary.
+Some developers would balk at this, but it keeps Prig a bit simpler.
+The main tests are "table-driven tests", a staple of Go testing that you can [read about elsewhere](https://dave.cheney.net/2019/05/07/prefer-table-driven-tests).

+Due to the `go build` cycle, each test is relatively slow (on the order of 200 milliseconds), but the test suite still runs in 7-8 seconds on my system.
+It's a lot slower on Windows, where starting a new process is much heavier.

+However, one of the neat things I did was to test the examples shown in `prig --help`.
+In writing the Prig [usage message](https://github.com/benhoyt/prig/blob/335e3d456ae7e0ea708312d6be212e6fbaad6d47/prig.go#L237), I kept making small typos in the examples, and had to keep copying and pasting them into my terminal to test them manually.

+At some point I thought, why don't I test these examples automatically using `go test`?
+So I [extracted](https://github.com/benhoyt/prig/blob/335e3d456ae7e0ea708312d6be212e6fbaad6d47/prig.go#L290) the command line examples to separate strings that are tested in [`TestExamples`](https://github.com/benhoyt/prig/blob/335e3d456ae7e0ea708312d6be212e6fbaad6d47/prig_test.go#L370).
+I use an ad-hoc little [parser](https://github.com/benhoyt/prig/blob/335e3d456ae7e0ea708312d6be212e6fbaad6d47/prig_test.go#L399) to turn each example command line into an argument list, and then call `prig` on the result.

+This is similar to Go's excellent [testable examples](https://go.dev/blog/examples), but for command-line examples instead of Go code examples.

 ## Experimenting with generics